 6 | Walk Along the Majestic Lake Louise

-When visiting Banff in fall, don’t miss the change to visit the world famous Lake Louise.
+When visiting Banff in fall, don’t miss the chance to visit the world famous Lake Louise.
 The emerald turquoise water, surrounded by snowy mountain peaks and the stunning Victoria Glacier, creates the perfect backdrop for a photoshoot!
 Simply walk along the lake and you’ll find inspirational views in every direction!
 No wonder it is one of the best spots to visit in Canada.

 7 | Picnic at Herbert Lake